apideck-libraries/portman/README.md

 The configuration defined in the `globals` will be executed on the full Postman collection.
 This is handy if you need to do mass replacements of variables or specific word/keys/values in the full collection.

-#### collectionPreRequestScripts options:

-This contains the "pre-request script" that will be added to Postman on collection level and executed before each request.

-#### variableOverwrites options:

-The "variableOverwrites" allow you to overwrite all matching keys with a variable definition.

-#### globalReplacements options:
+#### globals options:

+- **collectionPreRequestScripts**: Array of scripts that will be injected as Postman Collection Pre-request Scripts that will execute before every request in this collection.
+- **keyValueReplacements**: A map of parameter key names that will have their values replaced with the provided Postman variables.
+- **valueReplacements**: A map of values that will have their values replaced with the provided values.
-Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...
+- **rawReplacements**: Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...
   This is very useful to replace data from the OpenApi specification to be used in the Postman test automation.

 ## Configure automatic upload to Postman App

+To enable automatic uploads of the generated Postman collection through Portman, follow these simple steps:

 1. Get your Postman API key